danshatter/my-api/README.txt

 - A DELETE request only needs an ID to delete a resource.

-- PUT and PATCH any changes you may require
+- PUT and PATCH any changes you may require.

 - This is the naming convention for the keys for the JSON input on POST, PUT, PATCH and DELETE requests